 ‘About suffering they were never wrong, The old Masters’ DUTCH AND FLEMISH ARTISTS AROUND THE GLOBE On 20 January 2017, a mural appeared on Barthélémylaan/Boulevard Barthélémy on the Canal in Brussels, of an imminent beheading.
 The knif...

 In the science fiction novel 'Concept M' author Aafke Romeijn takes the reader forward to the Netherlands of 2020, where the disease of colourlessness makes for heated, polarizing debate and protest.

 Thierry Baudet’s conservative ideas fly in the face of the enlightenment values that have long been dominant.
 This opposition is a defining moment for our modern culture.

 Reflecting on Leonardo da Vinci’s death, 500 years ago, Luc Devoldere makes a few comments on the notion of the uomo universale.

-This week's Friday Verses are written by Kristien Spooren (b.
-1994, Mechelen).
-We selected ‘Gingerbread’.
+This week's Friday Verses are written by Kristien Spooren.
+We selected her poem ‘Gingerbread’.